sheltermanager/asm3/doc/manual/options.rst

   and reporting.
 This option helps organisations in the EU to comply with data retention policies and the GDPR by removing identifiable personal data.

+  To be anonymized, a record needs to be older than the retention period, and all payments, movements or log entries attached to the person must be older than the retention period.
+The person record cannot have any flag that indicates an ongoing relationship with the shelter.
+These flags are:

+   aco, adoptioncoordinator, retailer, homechecker, member, shelter, foster, staff, vet, volunteer

 .. warning:: Once anonymized, personal data is gone forever and cannot be recovered.

 Diary